ESRA 2019 Programme at a Glance

 In this study, we assess the effect of varying the contact mode on the cooperation rate analysing an experimental design with three conditions: SMS pre-notification, e-mail pre-notification and no pre-notification.
 The aim is to identify the best contact mode strategy to increase survey participation.
 In addition, the paper also evaluates whether the effect is similar across countries or not.
 Finally we try to identify panellists’ characteristics that are related to preferences toward a specific pre-notification mode.

-Comparing wave-by-wave and one-off unconidtional incentives in the CROss-National Online Survey (CRONOS) panel
+Comparing Wave-by-Wave and One-Off Unconditional Incentives in the CROss-National Online Survey (CRONOS) Panel

 Dr Elena Sommer (Survey of Health, Ageing and Retirement in Europe (SHARE), Munich Center for the Economics of Aging (MEA)) - Presenting Author